 After listening to your sessions, choose one or two appropriate behaviors you want to see students exhibit (e.g., waiting your turn to talk, keeping your hands to yourself, staying in your seat).
 Then, in your next session, practice providing the behavior-specific praise when you see those behaviors in subsequent sessions.
 One way to increase the chances you see these behaviors is you can explicitly pre-teach these skills.
 This is an effective way to model and promote appropriate behavior expectations, and it also increases the likelihood you will be delivering positive praise to your students.

 In Table 3, we provide an example data sheet for SLPs to self-monitor their own BSP delivery.
 With this BSP tracker, SLPs can listen to their audio recording and to evaluate their use of BSP as well as have data to identify potential areas for improvement.
-SLPs can list the date and group/setting of the recording, then code the number of behavior-specific praise statements and the number of non-behavior-specific praise statements (see Table 2 for examples of these). can calculate the proportion of praise that was BSP in that session by activitiesuse this to monitor how frequently they are praising during each activity and increase their BSP.
+SLPs can list the date and group/setting of the recording, then code the number of behavior-specific praise statements and the number of non-behavior-specific praise statements (see Table 2 for examples of these).
+They can then calculate the proportion of praise that was BSP in that session by activities, use this to monitor how frequently they are praising during each activity, and increase their BSP.
 It is important to note that delivering any praise is a good thing.
 The purpose of these data is to help increase the proportion of praise that is intentionally linked to positive behaviors.

 BSP Summary & Recommendations